click here to go direct to the translation

 Although an astute observer may be able to discern elements of all the different yoga systems within the Yoga Sutras, Patanjali's system as Raj Yoga, stresses meditation (dhyana) to be the main "practice" in which to attain samadhi (integration) and kaivalyam (unconditional liberation).
 Leading to that end Patanjali outlines hundreds of practices of which astanga yoga is but one.

-In yoga what is to be focused upon is the realization/experience of samadhi, not the mastery of the technique by the ego (the latter a common misunderstanding by the egoic dominated mind).
+In yoga what is to be focused upon is the transconceptual realization/experience of samadhi, not the mastery of the technique by the ego (the latter a common misunderstanding by the egoic dominated mind).

 What has evolved over time has been the refinement of the techniques. processes, and practices of yoga suitable to specific times, places, conditions, and constitutional types (abilities) of the practitioner.
 In short these practices were not the result of any one master, master race, god, or superhuman being who taught them all at once as a finished system, albeit it is generally agreed that Siva (as the all knowing shining light of primordial consciousness) is the father and progenitor of yoga, the form these teachings take shift and morph according to evolution (shakti's rasa).
 It was the singular genius attributed to ancient and medieval India which gave birth to all these evolving forms of yoga practices.